brnfurtado/CRUD_CryptoData/Readme.md

 ## Setup

 ### LocalTesting
-After cloning the code from github, the user needs to set a working MySQL database in the "AppDbConnectionString" variable in "appsettings.json".
+After cloning the code from github, by default the application database used will be maintained in memory, but the user can also set a working MySQL database in the "AppDbConnectionString" variable in "appsettings.json".
 Then, to automatically create the database schemas and tables needed, the user can add a migration via the command "dotnet ef migrations add MyMigration" and run "dotnet ef database update" in the cmd to update the database, inside the project file folder.
 In a windows enviroment, the user can use simpler commands in the Package Manager Console, just Add-Migration "{MigrationName}" and Update-Database.
+Just running the program with the option "http" in Visual Studio, should open the web browser in the designed localhost port by swagger, then, just add the "/swagger" to the end, such as "http://localhost:5265/swagger", and the available API Requests such be visible.

 ### CloudDeployment